-Woodwind will Premiere in competition at the Cape Town International Film Festival on October 16.
+An early cut of Woodwind screened in competition at the Cape Town International Film Festival on October 16.

 Here’s a few additional extracts from Manjoo’s own words in the interview with The Post (that the newspaper didn’t have space for), and we will provide you with a link to the article below:

 “The way society is setup, most places favour the science or business field and in SA it’s even more extreme due to a lack of opportunities in the arts.
 We know there’s a large percentage of humans who are creative in the arts, and our society needs to realize this value.
 You can’t have an artist working a gold mine with heavy lifting, he has to dream of the places to find the gold.
 When I lived in Austria I noticed the vast difference in how artists and academics were funded there.